CassioML/cassio-website/docs/index.md

 ## CassIO repository

-The source code is available at [this location](https://github.com/CassioML/cassio).
+The source code for CassIO [is available here](https://github.com/CassioML/cassio).